notLeoHirano/recipe-remix/README.md

    Scrapes recipes from a given URL and outputs structured recipe data.

 2. **DietaryFilterAgent**
-   Flags ingredients based on user-specified avoided ingredients or broader dietary restrictions (e.g., non-vegan).
+   Using an LLM prompt, flags ingredients based on user-specified avoided ingredients or broader dietary restrictions (e.g., non-vegan).

 3. **SubstitutionAgent**
+   Only runs if the DietaryFilterAgent flags a conflict.
-   Suggests up to 3 replacements for each flagged ingredient using an LLM.
+   Using an LLM prompt, suggests up to 3 replacements for each flagged ingredient using an LLM.
 Stores reasoning and optionally prep instructions.

 4. **StepAdjustmentAgent**
-   Adjusts recipe steps to integrate substitutions.
+   Using an LLM prompt, adjusts recipe steps to integrate substitutions.
 Can either replace the ingredient name or add a prep step if necessary.

 ---